rg-532/turing-io/NOTES.md

 This approach removes confusion occurring when both `files` are specified and `scan` appears before `migrate`, while exposing all desired APIs.
 Duplication will be handled through the refactory of `ops`.

-### File Traceability
-A suggestion I have received was to include the input files which caused generation of output files as metadata, so source files could be traced.
-The issue here is that some output files may be tied to multiple inputs and in different ways, so more thought is needed regarding how to properly track this in a flexible way.

-Since this is a future idea, it will incur **version updates** of involved schemas (and potentially migrations).

 ### JSON Files as Schema